jalexstark/heptodes/zebraix/doc/src/background/RatQuad.md

 distribution that is even in one axis.
 Alternatively, as shown, one might prefer a distribution that is even along the path direction.

-Linear RQSs are basically squashed elliptical arcs, with parabolas as an extreme case.
+Linear RQCs are basically squashed elliptical arcs, with parabolas as an extreme case.
 By *squashed* we mean that the points on the curve are transformed such that they lie on the line between $p_0$ and $p_3$.
 Put another way, it is like decomposing locations into components parallel and perpendicular to that line,